ibmendoza/anchor/DSL.md

-This specification is not yet complete (subject to change).
 Note that I designed this spec with Go language in mind.
 Just ignore Go-specific keywords if you are going to implement this other than Go.

 DSL specification
 -----------------